 The finishing times were:

 - Marta Vass 8:07:18

 Runners pass in front of the Cathedral of Santa Maria del Fiore in Florence

 Eleanor Adams re-married in December 1990, becoming Eleanor Robinson.
 Now in the tenth year of her ultrarunning career, she had already competed in 21 races, cross country, road and fell, by the time of the 100km World Championships in May.
 She had won the Malta Marathon in February, Langbaurgh Marathon in March and Edinburgh Marathon in May.
 Her only ultra race had been the Madrid 100km which she had won in 7:52:04.

 The fifth IAU 100km Championships were held on 25th May at the 19th 100km Del Passatore race.
-The course started in Florence and wound its way up over the Apennines, and down to the finish in Faenza.
+Starting in Florence, the course wound its way up over the Apennines, and down to the finish in Faenza.
 The race still takes place today.
 It was a mass ultra marathon with 1,156 finishers, mostly Italian men.
 Only 6% of the finishers were women.

 Many thousands of spectators lined the route and some attempted to follow the race by bicycle or car.
 The event was filmed by Italian television channel RAI as well as Japanese channel Fuji Television.
 Youtube has two film segments from RAI Uno.
 One shows the start and the leading men reaching the top of the first hill.
 The second segment shows the finish of the men’s race.
 This was in the dark as the race had started at 4pm.
 There appears to be hundreds of people waiting at the finish.
 Right at the end of this segment, there is a brief clip of Eleanor Robinson finishing, being congratulated by other runners and given flowers and a medal.